PoonLab/sup/README.md

-# sup - dav branch (dav is short for daveleped by david)
+# sup - dav branch (dav is short for daveloped by david champredon)

 Sequencing Uncertainty Propagation